Abbey Library of St. Gall, Switzerland

-METRO is a virtual classroom designed to teach students how to read and analyze Middle English texts.
+METRO is a virtual classroom designed to teach students how to read and analyse Middle English texts.
 Through a series of self-testing exercises, students are invited to explore the meter, grammar, syntax, diction and figural language used by a variety of Middle English poets.
 Currently, METRO features Chaucer, the Gawain-poet and the Wakefield Master, with plenty of room for expansion.
 The site also offers resources for graduate students seeking to learn the basics of manuscript editing.

 METRO has already been used successfully in a number of Harvard English courses and it is completely free and available to the public.

 Please feel free to contact firstname.lastname@example.org with any feedback or suggestions.
 Also, be sure to encourage students to fill out the feedback forms available within each of the site's three "author stations."
 The input that we receive from student users will help us continue to develop and improve the site.